Introduction: NASA Image of the Day As Your Desktop!

 - Under the “Choose a Fit” menu, I selected Span, since I find that is looks the best (it will resize the image so that it is cut off at the sides, so the photo will be cut down, but there won’t be any black bars or stretching of the image.

-- Select the folder you created which contains “Refresh Image.jar” using the “Browse” button under the “Choose albums for your slideshow” section.
+- Select the folder you created which contains the images using the “Browse” button under the “Choose albums for your slideshow” section.

-If you don’t want to turn your computer off often, you can use the Windows Task Scheduler.
-If you choose to do this, try the following:
+If you don’t want to turn your computer off often, you can use task scheduling.

 Click next, then Finish.

+That's it!
 I hope you liked this instructable, and I hope everything in it works.
 I may not be able to help with some problems related to setting this up, but if I can, I'd be glad to help.
-Please give me advice on this (my first) instructable.
+Please give me any advice on this instructable, too if you'd like.
 Thanks for reading through, and have a nice day!